Gloop SOAP APIs

 In TORO Integrate, it's possible to publish your very own SOAP APIs via Gloop SOAP APIs.
 Gloop SOAP APIs describe the operations and security configurations of the SOAP endpoints you wish to publish in your instance.
 A Gloop SOAP API must be enabled with its parent Integrate Package running if you want its web services available to your clients.

-Coder will provide you the link for the SOAP API's WSDL document which your clients may use in order to call your SOAP API's services.
+Coder will also provide you the link for the SOAP API's WSDL document which your clients may use in order to call your SOAP API's services.

 The Gloop SOAP API Editor